Zag-Research/Zag-Smalltalk/Documentation/Execution.md

 ## The stack and Contexts

 The native stack is only used when calling non-Smalltalk functions.
 All Smalltalk stack frames (Contexts) are implemented in a Smalltalk linked list of Contexts.
 They are initially allocated on the Smalltalk stack which resides at the beginning of a Process (and are actually not completely filled in as long as they reside in the stack).
-If the stack becomes too deep, the Contexts will be copied to the Process' Nursery arena (and potentially to the Global arena).
-Similarly, if `thisContext` is returned from a method, the Context (and ones it links to) will be copied to the heap.
+If the stack becomes too deep, the Contexts will be spilled to the Process' Nursery arena (and potentially to the Global arena).
+Similarly, if `thisContext` is returned from a method, the Context (and ones it links to) will be spilled to the heap.

 There are several reasons for this, but the primary reasons are that: a) all the GC roots are on the stack or in the current Context which means that it is easy to do precise GC; and b) switching between interpreter and native implementation is seamless.